rjury-sumo/sumologic-steampipe/README.md

 ![query dash](steampipe-aws-query-dashboard.png?raw=true "query dash")

-# Using Compliance Check Data In SumoLogic
+# Integrating Compliance Check Data In SumoLogic
 Run compliance checks such as https://steampipe.io/docs/using-steampipe/running-controls For checks use --export in csv format to a file and post that to a checks sumologic https source.
 To use checks make sure to follow the steps above to install the mod and bind the mod directory to the container.